Attractors, Bifurcations and Curvature in Multi-field Inflation: Stability and bifurcations

-A stable example is provided by two-field models of $\alpha$-attractors \cite{alpha-attractors} on the Poincar\'{e} disc, where the scalar potential takes a finite value at the boundary and depends on the angular direction.
-Such models will proceed for a prolonged number of e-folds along a slow-roll, slow-turn trajectory, giving rise to the universal predictions of $\alpha$-attractors for intermediate field-space curvature \cite{Achucarro:2017ing}.
-For large negative curvature, a subsequent attractor emerges, proceeding predominately along the angular direction \cite{Christodoulidis:2018qdw}.
-Indeed one can check that the effective gradient $V_{\rm eff}^{,\rho}$ stabilizes the radius near the boundary of the Poincar\'e disc, leading to a late-time single-field attractor with non-vanishing turn rate, proceeding along a non-geodesic direction in field space.
+An example with a single stable attractor is provided by two-field $\alpha$-attractor models modeled by Eq.~\eqref{eq:ang} and explored in detail in Ref.~\cite{Christodoulidis:2018qdw}.
+It is straightforward to check that the effective gradient $V_{\rm eff}^{,\rho}$ stabilizes the radius near the boundary of the Poincar\'e disc, leading to a late-time attractor with non-vanishing turn rate, proceeding along a non-geodesic direction in field space.